-What makes a smartphone rugged?
+What are IP ratings and MIL-STD?
 IP67, MIL-STD-810G, and other certifications explained

-The iPhone 7 may be Apple’s first water-resistant phone, but don’t go dunking it in your pool’s deep end anytime soon — after all, the company cautions that it can only withstand up to a meter of water for a maximum of 30 minutes.
-That got us wondering, just what do manufacturers like Apple mean when they use terms like “water-proof” and “water-resistant”?
+The iPhone 7 may be Apple’s first water-resistant phone, but don’t go dunking it in your pool’s deep end anytime soon — after all, the manual’s fine print warns that it can only withstand a meter of water for up to 30 minutes.
+That got us wondering: Just what do manufacturers like Apple mean when they use terms like “water-proof” and “water-resistant?”
 What constitutes a “rugged” device?
-And at the end of the day, how many times can you drop your phone in the toilet before it stops functioning?
+And just how many times can you drop your phone in the toilet before you can expect it to bite the dust?

-As it turns out, there are often standards behind terms such as “rugged” and “water-resistant,” and they’re quite strict.
-So before you buy your next “durable” phone, you may want to understand how to interpret the ratings behind them.
+Some terms that describe a phone’s ruggedness are actually standardized, it turns out, and there’s a whole lot more to them than meets the eye.
+IP ratings measure a smartphone’s resistance to water, dust, and other particles, for example, while military specs describe their structural integrity.
+Some certifications are a little less precise than others, but taken together, they give a rough idea of how a smartphone will hold up against the elements.

+Here’s everything you need to know about IP ratings and MIL-STD certifications.

 The ratings behind a “rugged” product

-“Rugged” is just a word, a marketing term as meaningless as “summer-proof,” “whatever-proof,” “water resistant,” and “dust proof” — all make for nice bullet points on a gadget’s spec sheet, but aren’t all that descriptive.
-“Rugged” and “water-resistant” devices can short when they fall into water, shatter when they hit the concrete, and shut down if they lay in the hot sun for too long.
-But when a phone’s been certified, by contrast, that means a third-party organization has conducted tests to ensure it can survive conditions like hard falls, dusty environments, extreme heat and cold, certain forms of radiation, and deep pools of water.
+“Rugged” is just a word, a marketing ploy as meaningless as “summer-proof,” “water resistant,” and “dust proof,”.
+All make nice bullet points on a phone’s spec sheet, but they aren’t all that descriptive — “rugged” and “water-resistant” devices can short just as easily as “non-rugged” devices when they fall into water (and shatter when they hit the concrete).

+Certification means something different.
+When a phone has what’s called an “IP rating,” a third party has conducted tests to ensure that it can survive conditions like hard falls, dusty shelves, extreme heat, certain kinds of radiation, and deep pools of water.

-Phone, tablet, and PC manufacturers designate the ruggedness of a device with two flavors of standards: the Ingress Protection (IP) Rating, published by a standards body called the International Electrotechnical Commission, and the Military Specification or Military Standard (MIL-STD), which are developed by various arms of the U.S. Military and Department of Defense.
-When Apple advertises that the iPhone 7 as “water resistant,” what it really means is that it’s achieved some level of certification.
+Phone, tablet, and PC manufacturers measure the ruggedness of devices using two systems of standards: The Ingress Protection (IP) Rating, published by the International Electrotechnical Commission; and the Military Specification or Military Standard (MIL-STD), which is developed by arms of the U.S. Military and Department of Defense.

 Ingress Protection Rating

-The Ingress Protection Rating of a device is determined by how well it performs in tests that expose it to dirt, dust, and water.
-Ratings range from 1 to 6 for dust and dirt, and 1 to 8 for water, where the first and second digit in the rating indicate how well it withstands exposure to foreign particles and liquid, respectively.
-The maximum rating for solid objects, IP 6, means a device is completely resistant to dust and dirt.
-A water resistance rating of 8, meanwhile, means it can be submerged in liquid for an indefinite amount of time up to a depth specified by the manufacturer.
+A smartphone’s Ingress Protection Rating is determined by how well it holds up against dirt, dust, and water.
+Ratings range from 1 to 6 for dust and dirt and 1 to 8 for water, where the first and second digit in the rating indicate how well it withstands exposure to solid particles and liquids, respectively.
+The maximum rating for solid objects, IP 6, means it lets in very little dust and dirt, and a water resistance rating of 8 indicates it can be submerged in water for up to minutes at a time.

+To make matters more complicated, a high IP rating doesn’t necessarily mean that dust, water, or debris won’t enter a phone’s enclosure.
+Rather, it indicates that when dust and water does make its way through a phone’s seams, it won’t enter in sufficient qualities to cause malfunction.
+Don’t expect your iPhone 7 Plus, which has an IP67 rating, to emerge from your bathtub dry.

-In order for a smartphone to achieve a rating, it must pass every test leading up to the highest rating achieved.
-For a smartphone to gain IP68 certification, for example, it must pass dust protection tests through 6 and water protection tests through level 8.
-Below is a breakdown of the ratings for solid foreign objects.
+In order for a smartphone to achieve an IP rating, it must pass every test leading up to the highest rating.
+For a smartphone to nab the the coveted IP68 certification, for example, it has to check every box through ingress levels 6 and 8, respectively.

 |